jdidion/jdidion.github.io/content/posts/parsing-with-rust-part1.md

 * [Pest](https://crates.io/crates/pest) is by far the most widely used (if [crates.io](https://crates.io/search?q=pest)'s download numbers are to be trusted) Rust parser generator.
 It uses PEG grammars written in [pest syntax](https://pest.rs/book/grammars/syntax.html).
 There are a number of [built-in rules](https://pest.rs/book/grammars/built-ins.html), including the ability to automatically handle whitespace and comments.
 * [peg](https://crates.io/crates/peg) is another PEG parser generator for Rust.
 Instead of writing the grammar in its own source file, peg uses a macro to define the grammar directly in a Rust source file.
 This enables arbitrary Rust code to be executed when matching a rule.
 * [LALRPOP](https://crates.io/crates/lalrpop) generates either an LR(1) or an LALR(1) parser.
 The meta-language is inspired by Rust, and each rule is associated with Rust code that is executed when the rule matches.
 * [Tree-sitter](https://crates.io/crates/tree-sitter) is a widely used parser generator framework that supports many target languages.
 The parser generator is written in [node.js](https://nodejs.org/en/) and requires it to be installed.
 Tree-sitter generates GLR parsers and automatically creates Rust bindings by default.
-A unique feature of tree-sitter is that the syntax tree it produces can be updated, making it popular for implementing syntax highlighters.
+A unique feature of tree-sitter is that the syntax tree it produces can be updated, making it popular for implementing syntax highlighters and other developer tools.

 ### Parser combinators